-Unless students receive advance notification, the instructor will check her Canvas Inbox by 10:00 am ET on regular workdays.
+Unless students receive advance notification, the instructor will check her Canvas Inbox by 10:00 am ET.
+This excludes Sundays and Spring recess.
 If a student sends a comment or question, the instructor will address the contents of the message within 24 hours.